Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: Summary and future prospects

 Firstly, the framework itself still has several places where it can be refined.
-For instance in section~\ref{sec:associative_constr:pot_hom} two conjectures were phrased, which would be interesting to see if there is a way to prove these right or wrong, and under what conditions.
-Furthermore, there are still several questions in relation to section~\ref{sec:unit}.
-Though for an infinite-dimensional tensor we can reconstruct the full geometry if we know the deviation of the candidate for a unit as generated by the tensor $P_{abc}$ with the actual unit, for a finite-dimensional tensor this interpretation is less clear.
+For instance, in Section~\ref{sec:associative_constr:pot_hom}, two conjectures were phrased, which would be interesting to see if there is a way to prove these right or wrong, and under what conditions.
+Furthermore, there are still several questions in relation to Section~\ref{sec:unit}.
+Though for an infinite-dimensional tensor we can reconstruct the full geometry if we know the deviation of the candidate for a unit as generated by the tensor~$P_{abc}$ with the actual unit, for a finite-dimensional tensor this interpretation is less clear.
 One should either extend the operator to the full associative closure somehow, or only define the metric using functions up to the dimension of the tensor $N$ which will only give an approximate metric (which could be interpreted as fuzziness).
-Another question is about the case where the $w_a$ as in~\eqref{eq:unit:redef_P} are not strictly positive.
-It is expected that we can still make sense of this as a manifold, possibly as a pseudo-Riemannian manifold.
+Another question is about the case where the~$w_a$ as in~\eqref{eq:unit:redef_P} are not strictly positive.
+It is expected that we can still make sense of this as a~manifold, possibly as a pseudo-Riemannian manifold.
 Besides, we demonstrated in this paper how to reconstruct the topology and measure of a space, but it would be good to demonstrate that one could explicitly reconstruct the metric.
 A last remark about the framework itself goes to the example spaces that have been considered.
 While the analysis has been done thoroughly, the main goal was to provide ``proof of concepts'', but it would be very interesting to analyse these examples further and understand more of the properties of these emergent (fuzzy) spaces.
+It would be interesting to dive deeper into the work developed in~\cite{Barrett:2019aig, Glaser:2019lck, Glaser:2019lcd} as well, and apply learnings to the current work.